 Triangling in help

 You’re an entrepreneur.
 Yes, you.
 Every homeschooling parent is.
 You create an entire program of education for your children from scratch, ordering your days to achieve goals that live in front of you.
 You manage curricula, you make decisions about purchases, you budget time and money, you measure successes and shore up deficits.
-It’s no wonder that homeschooling mothers, in particular, are energized and enthusiastic, particularly in the early years of schooling.
-They’re caught by a vision every bit as compelling and inspiring as the pair of middle-aged women who pool all their resources to set up a coffee house in the cool part of town!
+It’s no wonder that homeschooling parents are energized and enthusiastic, particularly in the early years of schooling.
+They’re caught by a vision!

 Being an entrepreneur requires an extraordinary amount of self-confidence (your personal doubts, notwithstanding).
 You wouldn’t do it if you didn’t feel you could.
 Every entrepreneur has moments of, “I wonder if I’m doing a good job.”
 The non-entrepreneur says, “There’s no WAY I could do a good job.”